codeonlyjs/website/content/guide/templateIf.md

 ## The `else` Directive

-To declare alternative nodes if the `if` condition is false, on the node immediately after the node with the `if` directive, add an `else` directive.
+To declare alternative nodes if the `if` condition is false,
+add an `else` directive on the node immediately following the node with the `if` directive,

-For `else` directives, the value is ignored.
+For `else` directives, the value is ignored but should the truthy.

 ```js
 {